ABOUT

 Masthead

 Jessie Leitzel is human, scientist, writer and, most importantly, student.
-They have been published in reviews such as Rattle Young Poets Anthology and Beyond Queer Words, along with receiving Scholastic Writing Awards for their work in prose and poetry.
+They are a national medalist of the Scholastic Writing Awards and a 2024 YoungArts Winner with Distinction, and have been published in reviews such as Rattle Young Poets Anthology, Beyond Queer Words, The Echo, and Lucky Jefferson.
+They have participated in several summer writing workshops, the most recent being The Adroit Journal Mentorship Program.
 They pursue aspirations in biomedical engineering and disprove the “science or art brain” mentality on the daily.
-Besides the page, their preferred place of existence is at their favorite Pakistani restaurant, where they serve as Team Lead.
 When not writing, days are savored by boiling halupki and burying themself in books about hyperspace.

 Jessie